LucianoNicacio/Sak-Restaurant/README.md

 # Sake-Restaurant-05.17.20
 Personal Project
-The website is mainly based on HTML and CSS including Flexbox and bootstrap, also JavaScript to display the shopping cart, add items and calculate total price  has been used.
+Built an eCommerce website mainly based on HTML and CSS and included Flexbox and Bootstrap.
+Also used JavaScript to display the shopping cart with features to add items and calculate the total price.